 Water systems and legionella

 Legionella bacteria can cause illness by breathing in small droplets of water suspended in the air containing this bacteria.
-It causes serious illness such as Legionnaires’ disease, which is a type of pneumonia and also flu-like illnesses such as Pontiac fever.
+It causes serious illness, such as Legionnaires’ disease, and also flu-like illnesses, such as Pontiac fever.

-Legionella bacteria can be found naturally in rivers and ponds where it is not an issue, however under the wrong conditions it can become a serious health risk in man-made water systems.
-This is particularly the case for hot and cold water systems that supply sinks, showers, washing machines and other equipment in anywhere that has been closed, partially closed or restricted in use at some point during lockdown.
+Legionella bacteria can be found naturally in rivers and ponds where it is not an issue.
+However, under the wrong conditions it can become a serious health risk in man-made water systems.
+This is particularly the case for hot and cold water systems that supply sinks, showers, washing machines and other equipment.

 What you need to do